-An exciting discovery caught the attention of chronic insomniac, Dr Michael Mosley while doing research for his documentary The Truth About: Sleep.
+An exciting discovery caught the attention of health and wellbeing author and presenter, Dr Michael Mosley while doing research for his documentary The Truth About: Sleep.
 Scientists at the University of Colorado Boulder conducted a study to find out if sleep can be improved by prebiotics – dietary fibres which feed good bacteria inside the gut.
 The research suggested that the answer to a good night’s sleep may lie in the gut.
 “We found that dietary prebiotics can improve non-REM sleep, as well as REM sleep after a stressful event”- Robert Thompson, the first author of the study published in the journal Frontiers in Behavioural Neuroscience.
-Dr Mosley decided to test the theory out for himself in the documentary which first aired in May 2017; he took Bimuno® DAILY powder, for 5 days and discovered that Bimuno affected his sleep.
+Dr Mosley decided to test the theory out for himself in the documentary which first aired in May 2017; he took Bimuno DAILY powder, for 5 days and discovered that the quality of his sleep improved.

 At the end of the 5-day trial, Dr Mosley was certainly starting to notice the effects which ended up in the supplement being given a 9 out of 10 for effectiveness and improving his sleep.** Bimuno Daily was the only prebiotic supplement he took during the documentary.

 Professor Philip Burnet PhD from the Department of Psychiatry at the University of Oxford tracked Dr Mosley’s sleep patterns over the course of the experiment and the results speak for themselves.
 The day before Dr Mosley took the prebiotic fibre, 79% of his time in bed was spent sleeping, inactive.
 While 21% of his time was spent awake.
 Just 5 days after taking the prebiotic fibre, the amount of time Dr Mosley spent asleep went up to 92% and he only spent 8% of his time awake.